Frequently Asked Questions

 Wouldn’t you like to be able to “live it up”?

 We feel like we have a very luxurious lifestyle the way we live now.
-A holiday in Europe was our reward for paying off our mortgage and surving 10 years of marriage.
+Part of that is perspective.
+We like the term frugal hedonism.
+In contrast we took a holiday in Europe as our reward for paying off our mortgage and survivng 10 years of marriage.
 But we just coudn’t enjoy the experience while concious of our privilege in being able to make that trip, the unfair burden our travel and spending was putting on our natural systems.
 We were also conscious of how many extra months we would have to work to recover the costs and how much good our money could have done if given to effective charities rather than airlines and hotel chains.

 How do you spend your time?